Logo Voyage

 Portugal has one high-speed rail line, which runs along the coast, connecting Braga, Porto, Aveiro, Coimbra, Santarém, Lisbon, Albufeira, and Faro.

 The trains which serve this line, named Alfa Pendular, run at a maximum speed of 220 km/h (140 mph).
-They have on board WiFi and sockets for charging devices, as well as a cafeteria in carriage 3.
+They have on board WiFi and sockets for charging devices, as well as a cafeteria in carriage 3, with comfortable first class.

 Non high-speed lines